 Percentage share of the schools imparting vocational training for some major states

 Source: MHRD, Annual Report 2002-03, India Year Book 2008, Manpower profile

-What we can interpret from all this, perhaps, is that while there is widespread recognition of the contribution made by vocational education, there is not yet a clear understanding of how this should be organised & applied, how exactly it is best equipped to support wider social and economic objectives, how vocational courses either does or does not support students as they progress to further education in their careers, and what kind of courses really add value.
-At this time of further labour market changes and economic uncertainties, getting all this right is really important.
+What we can interpret from all this, perhaps, is that while there is widespread recognition of the contribution made by vocational education, there is not yet a clear understanding of how this should be organized & applied, how exactly it is best equipped to support wider social and economic objectives, how vocational courses either does or does not support students as they progress to further education in their careers, and what kind of courses really add value.
+At this time of further labor market changes and economic uncertainties, getting all this right is really important.